The Find Outliers tool will determine if there are any statistically significant outliers in the spatial pattern of your data.

-For some point data, typically when each point represents an event, incident, or indication of presence/absence, there won't be an obvious analysis field to use.
-In these cases, you just want to know where clustering is unusually (statistically significant) intense or sparse.
-For this analysis, area features (a fishnet grid or hexagon grid that the tool creates for you, or an area layer that you provide) are placed over the points, and the number of points that fall within each area are counted.
+For some point data—typically when each point represents an event, incident, or indication of presence or absence—there won't be an obvious analysis field to use.
+In these cases, you can find where clustering is unusually (statistically significant) intense or sparse.
+For this analysis, area features (a fishnet grid or hexagon grid that the tool creates, or an area layer that you provide) are placed over the points and the number of points that fall within each area are counted.
 The tool then finds outliers of high and low point counts associated with each area feature.

 Define where points are possible

 Specify an area layer, or draw areas defining a study area where you want analysis to be performed in all locations where the incident point features could possibly occur.
 For this option, the Find Outliers tool will overlay your defined study area with a fishnet (default) or hexagon grid and counts the points falling within each grid cell.
 When you do not indicate where incident points are possible using this option, the Find Outliers tool will only analyze grid cells that contain at least one point count.
 When you use this option to define where points are possible, however, the analysis will be done for all grid cells that fall within the bounding areas you define.

 In some cases, area features such as census tracts, police beats, or parcels make more sense for your analysis than the default fishnet or hexagon grid.